dedalo88888/VADC/README.md

 <img width="324" height="2336" alt="Logo_VADC" src="https://github.com/user-attachments/assets/561db309-a4f9-433e-973c-89188f801f8e" />

-> Disclaimer: For educational purpose only.
-Any discussion of illegal use will be deleted immediately!
-> Full disclaimer below.
+# ⚠️ DISCLAIMER: EDUCATIONAL PURPOSES ONLY
+> **This software is a Proof of Concept (PoC) designed strictly for educational purposes regarding browser automation, AI integration, and network testing.**
+> **The developer discourages and condemns the use of this software for spamming, view-botting, or any activity that violates the Terms of Service of third-party platforms.
+Any discussion regarding malicious use will be removed.**

 ### Platform Support Overview (2025.12.17)